callpraths/callpraths.github.io/_drafts/browser-task-queues.markdown

 > 📌 `Promise`s (or equivalently, `async` functions) in JavaScript are not a reliable way to defer or delay execution of code.

-In Perry's world, disaster strikes while Perry is still scratching his head about what is going on.
+Further disaster strikes over in Perry's world, while he is still scratching his head about what is going on.
 Perry's latency dashboard start showing some weird results as his teammates continue to make changes to the code.

 First, a teammates adds some quick preparation code that runs before the compression code, like so: